-Thompson will enter his fourth season at the helm of the men's golf program for the 2016-17 season.
+Thompson will enter his fifth season at the helm of the men's golf program for the 2017-18 season.

 The Bruins continued to make progress in the 2015-16 season, as the Bruins placed fourth in the Northwest Conference Fall Classic, T-Fourth in the NWC Spring Classic and fifth in the NWC Championship.
 Zach Mode became the second player in program history to earn a spot on the All-NWC First Team list.
 The Bruins also shot a program best 292 at the PLU Invitational (Sept.
 26, 2015), and followed that up with the second best score of 296 at the NWC Spring Classic.

 In 2014-15, Thompson directed the Bruins to their highest finish in program history at the Northwest Conference Championship with a fourth place finish.
 Andrew Grove led the Bruins in the tournament and finished T-Sixth.
 He became the first men's golfer to be named on the All-NWC First Team list.

 The 2013-14 season was met with baby steps, as Thompson started to mold and create a winning tradition.
 Growing pains were among the first year, but Thompson was able to lay the foundation for years to come.